10 steps to a green and more efficient production

 How to choose the right compressed air piping system?

-Knowing that type of piping to use with your air compressors is essential and impacting on compressed air efficiency.
-Read this article before selecting compressed air piping system.
+Knowing what type of piping material to use with your air compressors is essential and impacts overall compressed air efficiency.
+Read this article before selecting a compressed air piping system.

-If your compressor is the voltage source of your operation, and the pneumatic devices are light bulbs, then your compressed air piping is certainly the electrical wires to connect everything together.
-It is essential to choose the right compressed air piping as the piping is transporting your compressed air to its intended end-use applications, and it’s not only the system design that impacts this efficiency; it’s the piping materials itself.
+If your compressor is the voltage source of your operation, and the pneumatic devices are light bulbs, then your compressed air piping is certainly the electrical wires connecting everything together.
+It is essential to choose the right compressed air piping as the piping is transporting your compressed air to its intended end-use applications.
+It’s not only the system design that impacts this efficiency; it’s the piping materials themselves.

 What piping materials should I use for compressed air?